-Rhinoplasty surgery is usually performed under general anesthesia and you will be able to return home the same day.
+A rhinoplasty procedure is usually performed under general anesthesia and you will be able to return home the same day.
 During the rhinoplasty procedure, small incisions are made within the nose and sometimes across the base or columella.
-These incisions allow exposure of the underlying nasal support structures of cartilage and bone.
+These incisions allow exposure of the underlying nasal support structures made of bone and cartilage.
 Each portion of the bone and cartilage can be expertly manipulated by Dr. Shaddix to reshape the nose, including manipulating the nasal septum or correcting a broken nose in the case of a functional rhinoplasty.
 Many times, a segment of the septal cartilage will be used to make grafts that help to further refine the nasal shape in the nasal bridge or nasal tip.

 The best decision I ever made, Dr. Shaddix is amazing, I was so nervous, and waited so long, but Dr. Shaddix and Shelly made me feel comfortable, confident, and like family.
 I am so proud of how I look now, I wish I would have done it sooner”Read Patient Reviews